He was born in the summer of his 27th year

 bagged a few peaks, and slept with stars and bears.
 And he snapped the

-mountain man.
-Twenty three years later, in 1990, Dr. K would move to Tennesseee
+a camera.
+Twenty three years later, in 1990, Dr. K moved to Tennesseee

 where he lives today and practices medicine and the art of adventure photography.